0xf0xy/Write-ups/THM/Light/Light.md

 But the server blocks us:

-> *"For strange reasons I can't explain, any input containing /*, -- or, %0b is not allowed :)"*
+> *For strange reasons I can't explain, any input containing /*, -- or, %0b is not allowed :)*

 Okay, so comments and certain keywords are filtered.
 Let’s try without the comment: